THE CHILDREN NEXT DOOR Documentary Screened at Starz Denver Film Festival Today, 11/4

 Producer Lynda Hansen and Director Doug Block worked closely with Children of Domestic Violence throughout the production process.
 Premiering on the heels of Domestic Violence Awareness Month, The Children Next Door serves to focus the dialogue on the children that are so often present when violence occurs in the home.

-The panel session begins on November 4th at 2:00 P.M. and features Brian F. Martin, founder of Children of Domestic Violence; Rita Smith, executive director of The National Coalition Against Domestic Violence and Lynda A. Hansen, producer of The Children Next Door.
+The panel session begins today, November 4th at 2:00 P.M. and features Brian F. Martin, founder of Children of Domestic Violence; Rita Smith, executive director of The National Coalition Against Domestic Violence and Lynda A. Hansen, producer of The Children Next Door.
 Denver based writer and film critic Robert Denerstein will serve as the moderator.
 Please click here for more info.

 Children of Domestic Violence (501c3) works to end the cycle of childhood domestic violence.
 It is the only organization that focuses specifically on the effects that CDV can have on individuals and society as a whole.
 By focusing on the childhood experience, CDV is able to bring positive change to those impacted and help them realize their true potential.
 Learn more at www.cdv.org.